funnicus/personal-croquis-frontend/README.md

 ## TODO:

-1. Images
-2. Upload
 3. Timer
+4. Filters and categories
+5. Each image only once vs random

 ## Bonus:

-1. Extension
+1. Extension to autoupload